Bartek532/zagrodzki.me/CONTRIBUTING.md

 In order to create a pull request for TakeNote, follow the GitHub instructions for [Creating a pull request from a fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
 Please link your pull request to an existing issue.

+## Content

+If you spot a typo or an error, please boldly let me know.
+You can also write your own article!
+Just put it in `/content` folder and make a PR.
+It would be good for you to contact me beforehand to discuss the details, but it's not necessary.
+I can guarantee you that your efforts will be appreciated!
+Let's make a strong community 💪

 ## File Structure

 Description of the project files and directories.